andre-the-giant/astroblog/src/pages/posts/inclusivity-is-not-a-buzzword-it-is-what-makes-teams-stronger.md

 ## Why inclusivity matters in a development team

 A team that welcomes different perspectives builds better software.
-When people from different backgrounds work together, they challenge each other’s assumptions.
+When people from different backgrounds work together, they challenge each other's assumptions.
 They think through problems differently.
 They catch things others might miss.
 A team where everyone thinks the same way is a team that overlooks blind spots.

 Inclusivity also impacts retention.
 When employees feel excluded or undervalued, they leave.
 That means companies not only lose good talent but also end up with a less diverse and less innovative team over time.

 It is also about fairness.
 No one should have to work harder just to be taken seriously because of their gender, culture, neurodivergence, or personality type.
 Shy developers should not be ignored in discussions.
 Engineers with vision impairments should not struggle with tools that were not designed with accessibility in mind.
 People from different cultures should not feel like outsiders just because their communication style is different from the majority.

 I have seen how these issues affect teams.
 I once had a talented developer on my team who rarely spoke in large meetings.
-He wasn’t disengaged, he just preferred processing ideas before responding.
+He wasn't disengaged, he just preferred processing ideas before responding.
 Without realizing it, other team members would dominate discussions, and his input was often left out.
 When I noticed this, I made a point to give him time to respond after discussions, either in follow-up conversations or async messages.
 The quality of his insights made it clear we had been missing out.

 A team that values inclusivity creates a space where everyone can do their best work.